quanticsoul4772/zendesk-ai-integration/README.md

 # Zendesk AI Integration

 This application integrates Zendesk support tickets with OpenAI to provide automatic categorization and sentiment analysis.
+It also includes reporting functionality for Zendesk views.

 ## Features

 - Automatic ticket categorization using AI
 - Sentiment analysis for customer communications
+- Hardware component detection in tickets
-- PostgreSQL database for analytics and reporting
+- MongoDB database for analytics and reporting
 - Enhanced security features:
   - IP whitelisting for webhook endpoints
   - HMAC signature verification